jlperla/web-academic/content/post/ubc-course-advice/index.md

 Not every top student should choose to get a masters or PhD in economics or finance - but if you want the option then some advanced preparation can make your life easier.

 ### Math and CS are Substitutes (and Complements)
-Relative to older advice, I am increasing the importance of taking CS courses.
-Don't be scared.
-Anyone who might be interested in graduate school for economics or finance will do fine, and UBC CS grades fairly and so you won't be penalized for challenging yourself.
+Relative to older advice, I am increasing the importance of taking Computer Science (CS) courses.

+- Don't be intimidated.
+Anyone who might be interested in graduate school for economics or finance will manage well, and UBC CS grades fairly, ensuring you won't be penalized for challenging yourself.
-While the first misconception is that coding is difficult, another is to forget the "science" part of CS.  **CS $\neq$ coding**.
-While there are elements of CS that are more engineering-centric, those aren't the courses you would take.
-For our purposes, computer science is a rigorous mathematical science tightly connected to discrete-math, statistics, game theory, etc.
+- **CS $\neq$ coding**.
+While there are elements of CS that lean more towards engineering, those are not the courses you would be taking.
+For our purposes, computer science is a rigorous mathematical science closely intertwined with discrete mathematics, statistics, game theory, etc.

-However, a word of warning: the 100 and 200 level classes are a lot more work than economics courses.
-It is painful but time well spent, as there is no other way to build familiarity - but they grade fairly and generously, so there is no need to worry about your GPA.
+- However, a word of warning: the 100 and 200 level classes demand significantly more effort than economics courses.
+It is a challenging but valuable investment of time, as there is no substitute for building familiarity with the material.
+They grade fairly and generously, so there is no need to worry about your GPA.
+- Do not get caught up in programming languages.
+You need to learn at least two to three (outside of stata and R, which are outstanding at what they do but won't help you develop the needed skills).

 ### Goals for All
-The most important advice I have is to take some mathematics and computing courses as soon as possible in your degree to open up other courses.
+Take some mathematics and computing courses as soon as possible in your degree.
 In particular, almost all economics majors who think they may be interested in grad school should take:
 - **MATH 221 (Matrix Algebra)** .
 This is a relatively easy math course for UBC, and linear/matrix algebra is essential for a lot of economics, finance, statistics, datascience, and machine learning.
-  - This class will aid in you in a lot of your other economics courses and open up new classes (such as **ECON 408**).
 - **CPSC 103 (Introduction to Systematic Program Design)** or **ECON323 (Quantitative Economic Modeling and Data Science)**.
-It is essential to learn to "program" (i.e., the programming language doesn't really matter, just that it is a proper one and not simply R or Stata).
-  - **CPSC 103** is a gentler introduction and leads to **CPSC 107** (which fulfills the same prerequisite as **CPSC 110**)
-  - For students with more programming background and a capacity for more coursework you can try to take **CPSC 110** if they can, as it is a fast track to more electives.
-It is a significant amount of coursework.
-  - Otherwise, **ECON 323** is a easy entry to learning to code that uses more direct economics examples, which is fine for most economics majors but limits your ability to take CS electives.
-Typically students would take **ECON 323** later in their degree.
+It is essential to learn to "code" in a general-purpose language (i.e., the programming language doesn't really matter, just that it is a proper one and not simply R or Stata).  **ECON 323** is a easy entry to learning to code (not necessarily easier than **CPSC 103** though) that uses more direct economics examples, which is fine for most economics majors but limits your ability to take CS electives.

 ### Suggested Courses
-The most important advice I have is to take some mathematics and computing courses as soon as possible in your degree to open up other courses.
-In particular, almost all economics majors who think they may be interested in grad school should take **MATH 221** and either **CPSC 103** or **ECON 323**.

-But __if I were starting an undergrad__, some useful goals are to get **CPSC 340 (Machine Learning and Data Mining)** which requires a lot of courses intersection with math and CS and **ECON 425 (Advanced Econometrics)**.
+But __if I were starting an undergrad__, some useful goals are to get **CPSC 340 (Machine Learning and Data Mining)** and **ECON 425 (Advanced Econometrics)** on your transcript.

 In particular, my suggested math and CS courses (9 in total), to attain that are:
-1. **CPSC 103 (Introduction to Systematic Program Design)** or jump to **CPSC 110 (Computation, Programs, and Programming)**: This is very approachable course in Python for anyone who hasn't coded before, and the CS department has outstanding undergrad course planning.
-Fear not!
-Students with a stronger background and capacity for significant coursework can instead take **CPSC 110**.
+1. **CPSC 103 (Introduction to Systematic Program Design)** or **CPSC 110 (Computation, Programs, and Programming)**: An accessible Python course for beginners.
+Students with a stronger background may opt for **CPSC 110** directly, which is more intense in work but within reach for many students.
-2. **CPSC 107 (Systematic Program Design)** (unnecessary if you took **CPSC 110**): Very useful course, required for the next stage of prereqs.
-Anyone who complains about using Scheme/Racket is missing the point of the course.
+2. **CPSC 107 (Systematic Program Design)**: Required if **CPSC 110** was not taken.
+An important prerequisite, emphasizing the importance of understanding core concepts formally (using Scheme/Racket, which is a good thing to expand your perspective).
-3. **MATH 221 (Matrix Algebra)**: Linear algebra is central to all sorts of problems in economics, statistics, and computer science.
+3. **MATH 221 (Matrix Algebra)**: Essential for tackling problems in economics, statistics, and computer science
 4. **MATH 200 (Calculus III)**: This course is the worst.
-Very little of it is directly useful for building rigor, but it is a prereq for many classes.
+Very little is directly useful, and it won't help you build concepts, but it is a prereq.
 5. **MATH 220 (Mathematical Proof)**: Great class.
 Builds rigor in logic and proofs you need in both economics and CS.
-6. **CPSC 210 (Software Construction)**: The only real "coding" class here, which is necessary to build the capacity to handle more advanced courses.
+6. **CPSC 210 (Software Construction)**: The closest to a "programming" class in this list, which is necessary prereq to handle more advanced CS courses.
-7. **CPSC 221 (Basic Algorithms and Data Structures)**:  Teaches key proof techniques and discrete math you won't get in economics.
+7. **CPSC 221 (Basic Algorithms and Data Structures)**:  Introduces discrete math and proof techniques not covered in economics courses.
 8. **MATH 302 (Introduction to Probability)**: A fun, extremely important class for both CS and economics.
-Relatively easy grading for a math class.  or **STATS 302**
+Relatively easy grading for a math class.
+Alternatively, take **STATS 302**
-9. **CPSC 340 (Machine Learning and Data Mining)**: Great class teaching more of the fundamentals of ML.
-Economists should learn this to truly understand these methods - but use them sparingly.
+9. **CPSC 340 (Machine Learning and Data Mining)**: Great class teaching more of the fundamentals of ML and as a prereq for more advanced classes.
+Take this core to truly understand these methods, in part to understand why they should be used sparingly.
 Strongly prefer this to **CPSC 330** which is more applications focused.
-Enables some more advanced ML/AI courses

 Then the economics classes which are good prep for graduate school
-1. **ECON 307 (Honours Intermediate Macroeconomics II)**: In principal intended for honours students, but please take it if you have more technical preparation - especially __if you want grad school letters of reference from me__.
+1. **ECON 307 (Honours Intermediate Macroeconomics II)**: In principle intended for honours students, but please take it if you have more technical preparation - especially __if you want grad school letters of reference from me__.
-2. **ECON 326 (Introduction to Econometrics II)** or **ECON 328** for BIE or **STAT 306** for science majors.
-3. **ECON 425 (Advanced Econometrics)**: A core course for graduate school preparation
+2. **ECON 425 (Advanced Econometrics)**: A core course for graduate school preparation
-4. **ECON 421 (Introduction to Game Theory and Applications)**: A core course for grad school preparation
+3. **ECON 421 (Introduction to Game Theory and Applications)**: A core course for grad school preparation
-5. **ECON 408 (Computational Methods in Macroeconomics)**: A new course I am teaching which brings together many tools.
-Not as necessary, but useful __if you want grad school letters of reference from me__
+4. **ECON 408 (Computational Methods in Macroeconomics)**: A new course brings together many tools.
+Not necessary, but useful especially __if you want grad school letters of reference from me__
-6. **LOTS OF GOOD FIELD COURSES!**:  You cannot just take technical and methods courses, or you will have no idea how to do "economics" or whether you really want to.
+5. **LOTS OF GOOD FIELD COURSES!**:  You cannot just take technical courses or you will have no idea how to do "economics" or whether you really want to

 ### Other Courses
 At that point, if you take classes outside of economics, focus on things that are interesting to you!